fluid-project/handbook.floeproject.org/src/documents/ConsiderCognitiveNeeds.md

 * Make interactions as simple and clear as possible.

-Floe has conducted some early design work showing <a href="http://wiki.fluidproject.org/display/fluid/%28Floe%29+Content+simplification+conceptualization" rel="nofollow" target="_blank" class="link-external">UI simplification around content</a>.
+Floe has conducted some early design work showing <a href="http://wiki.fluidproject.org/display/fluid/%28Floe%29+Content+simplification+conceptualization" rel="nofollow" class="link-external">UI simplification around content</a>.

 ## Issues and Controversies